top of page

 While it’s good to have a preferred approach—like mid-axial (volar), Bruner, hemi-Bruner, or a curvilinear dorsal incision—adaptability is key.

-Pro tip: A volar mid-axial incision avoids flap tip necrosis more reliably than a Bruner, though with proper technique (elevation and not over-suturing), Bruner flaps are generally safe.
+Pro tip: A volar mid-axial incision avoids flap tip necrosis more reliably than a Bruner.
+However, with proper technique (elevation and not over-suturing), Bruner flaps are generally safe.

-If the laceration is mid-finger, consider converting it into a Bruner flap to maximise exposure and preserve vascularity.
+If the laceration is mid-finger, consider converting it into a Bruner flap.
+This adjustment maximizes exposure while preserving vascularity.

-If a digital nerve is damaged, assume the artery is too.
+When a digital nerve is damaged, it's vital to assume the artery is too.
 Base your flap on the intact side for better perfusion.
+This approach will aid in recovery.

 Always plan incisions with potential proximal extension in mind.
 For example, if you're exposing the FDS and it’s not visible distally, a well-placed initial incision will allow easy proximal extension without compromising exposure.

 Use a marker to plan your incisions before inflating the tourniquet.
-This minimizes ischemic time and improves accuracy.
+This practice minimizes ischemic time and improves accuracy in your procedure.

 Featured Posts